liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the cream is easily absorbed into the skin
 1. you never know when it's going to happen
 1. a relatively high level of crime
-1. your behavior does not accord with your principle
 1. farming is now highly mechanized
 1. lack of care from parents may give rise to juvenile crime
 1. national security has now become a matter of the utmost importance after recent terrorist attacks